-Brampton College has a small but thriving GCSE Department under the direction of our highly experienced Head of GCSE, Susan Young.
+Brampton College has a small but thriving GCSE Department under the direction of our highly experienced Head of GCSE, Sarah Bailey.

 A varied and stimulating programme is followed, students generally taking up to seven subjects.
 The scope of the timetable allows for a level of flexibility, thereby ensuring each student is treated as an individual.